 Minidoka National Historic Site is a developing national park unit.
 The historic site, near Jerome, Idaho, is open year-round during daylight hours for a self-guided tour on a 1.6 mile trail.
 A temporary visitor contact station is located in a historic post World War II building.
-The temporary visitor contact station is open every day from June 1st to August 31st for the summer season, and and from as staffing and weather permits from Labor Day to Memorial Day for the winter season.
+The temporary visitor contact station is open Friday, Saturday, Sunday, and Monday from May 24th to September 2nd for the summer season, and and from from Labor Day to November 1, 2019 for the winter season.
+The Visitor Center will be closed from November 1, 2018 - May 1, 2019.
 Please check back as information will be be updated as necessary.

 Visiting Minidoka Today